the-mustakim/the-mustakim/README.md

 * Most repos include **README** files with architecture diagrams, API contracts, and example requests.
 * If you’re hiring or collaborating, I’d love to connect.

-> *“Simplify relentlessly.
-Design for people.
-Document so future‑you says thanks.”*